 About the wine:

 Mild tobacco, cigar box, berries, and mineral notes.
 The nose has a hint of zest and lemon.
 The palate is very refined and juicy, with plenty of fine tannins.
-Silky, smooth, and linear, with a very elegant and soft finish.
-46% Cabernet Sauvignon from the Adrianna vineyard and 44% Malbec and 10% Cabernet Franc from the Nicasia vineyard.
-Very refined, long, and Bordeaux-style.
+Silky, smooth, and linear, with a very elegant and smooth finish.
+46% Cabernet Sauvignon from the Adrianna vineyard, 44% Malbec, and 10% Cabernet Franc from the Nicasia vineyard.
+Very refined, long-finishing, and classic Bordeaux-style.
 This wine is already very drinkable, but it will remain so for a long time.